Sindhuja-m1605/calculator2234/README.md

-# Frontend Mentor - Calculator app
+# Frontend Mentor - Calculator app of Rajesh with changes

 This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-# Table of contents
+# Table of contents this is to follow.

 - [Frontend Mentor - Calculator appt page solution](#frontend-mentor---calculator-app)
   - [Table of contents](#table-of-contents)